 A dogfight is an aerial battle between aircraft.
 In World War I, early dogfights took place between single-pilot planes and were considered an act of skill, courage and daring.

 Dreadnoughts were the largest class of British battleship, heavily armoured and outfitted with large artillery guns.
 The first Dreadnought was produced in 1906, accelerating the naval and arms race with Germany.
 The name Dreadnought became synonymous with any large and powerful naval vessel.

-A dual monarchy is a nation or empire that is formed from the union of two different kingdoms.
-In a dual monarchy the monarch is crowned twice, as king or queen of both states.
+A dual monarchy is a nation or empire that is formed by the union of two different kingdoms.
+In a dual monarchy, the monarch is crowned twice, as king or queen of both states.
 Austria-Hungary was a dual monarchy, led by Franz Joseph until his death in late 1916.

 A duckboard is a wooden platform installed at the bottom of a trench, to provide soldiers with a firm footing and lift them out of water or muddy ground.

-A ‘dum dum’ or ‘dum dum bullet’ is rifle ammunition that explodes or expands when it impacts with flesh, thus creating even more serious injury.
-The use of ‘dum dums’ in World War I was controversial and considered by many to be a breach of the rules of war – however all combatant powers are known to have used them.
+A ‘dum-dum’ or ‘dum-dum bullet’ is rifle ammunition that explodes or expands when it impacts flesh, thus creating even more serious injury.
+The use of ‘dum-dums’ in World War I was controversial and considered by many to be a breach of the rules of war – however, all combatant powers are known to have used them.